amirho3inf/V2ReST/README.md

 # V2ReST

-ReST API based application which runs v2ray server inside and enable you to manage users and limit their usage
+ReST API Interface to run v2ray server and manage users

+⚠️ **This project only supports VMess currently. note that it's not compatible with V2ray v5 and above.
+It is recommended to run with V2ray** [v4.45.2](https://github.com/v2fly/v2ray-core/releases/tag/v4.45.2)

+## Features

+- Plan based system, feature to set expiration date and limit user traffic
+- Running V2ray server automatically and internally
+- Managing users through grpc (without restarting server)

 ## How to run
+First you need to install **redis**, then

 Clone the repository:

     git clone https://github.com/amirho3inf/V2ReST

 Change directory to V2ReST and install the required packages:

     pip install -r requirements.txt
-You also need to have installed **redis** on your system

 Run the app using uvicorn: